 What is Separate Property?

-Separate property takes many forms.
+The separate property takes many forms.
 First, an asset owned prior to the date of marriage is separate property.
 Second, an asset acquired after the date of separation is separate property.
-Separate property acquisitions during marriage such as gifts to you alone or inheritances are your separate property.
+Separate property acquisitions during the marriage such as gifts to you alone or inheritances are your separate property.
 Marital earnings after the date of separation or after a judgment of legal separation are also your separate property.
 Certain personal injury damages are also separate property.
 (Fam.C.
 781).
 The best Marin County divorce attorneys will be able to analyze your personal injury settlement and give you the most accurate advice.
 Lastly, community property transmuted to separate property retains the character of separate property.

 What If My Ex Stole My Share of the Community Property During Marriage?

 If your ex wrongfully took your share of a community property asset, he or she may have to return it.
 Each spouse has a 50% ownership interest in community property.
-Each spouse has equal right to manage and control the property.
+Each spouse has an equal right to manage and control the property.
 But these rights are subject to intra-spousal fiduciary obligations, as set forth in Family Code 721 (b).

 Family Code 721(b) concerns the fiduciary relationship between spouses in any transactions between themselves.